 - 65X Specialist Allied Operations

-Branch 66 Army Nurse Corps: The Army Nurse Corps provides the nursing care and services essential to the mission of the Army Medical Department.
-Responsible for all facets of nursing relating to the planning, management, operation, control, coordination and evaluation of all nursing practices.
+The Army Nurse Corps provides the nursing care and services essential to the mission of the Army Medical Department.
+Responsible for all facets of nursing relating to the planning, management, operation, control, coordination, and evaluation of all nursing practices.
+This branch includes:

 - 66B Army Public Health Nurse